 6909 SW 18th Street, Boca Raton, Florida 33433

-Large, Lush All Ages Community of Boca Pointe is in Stylish Boca Raton, Florida and Boasts Plenty of Amenities, a Lifelong Learning Program and More
+Large, Verdant Community of Boca Pointe is in Stylish Boca Raton, Florida and Boasts Plenty of Amenities, a Lifelong Learning Program and More

 Canada's Markborough Properties began development on Boca Pointe in 1981.
 Located on the border of fashionable Boca Raton on the southeastern Florida coast, this all ages, country club community is packed onto 1,000 plus acres of tropical landscape.

 With 4,000 residences and 29 separate named villages, Boca Pointe is the definition of diverse.
 Properties range from condominiums to coach homes to garden villas.
 Most face the water or the golf course.
 Single-family residences can have up to four bedrooms, a private pool, and two car garages.
 Many of the custom-designed residences at Encantada, one of the villages, back onto the Hillsboro Canal and have a private boat dock.

 Prices start in the high-$300,000s.
 The HOA is $473 per month.
 Please verify these prices with a Realtor as they may change.
 Rentals are available, too.

 Although each village maintains its own governance, Boca Pointe's umbrella HOA takes care of some roads, all manned gate operations, and most community landscaping.
 The community's commercial village has a restaurant, office, and retail space.

 Resident members of Club Boca Pointe enjoy a fitness center, swimming pools, a golf course, Har-Tru tennis courts, racquetball courts, as well as classes, lessons, and league play.
 Residents enjoy a nice restaurant and a casual cafe.
 The Lifelong Learning program has professors from Florida Atlantic University.
 There are two assisted living facilities in Boca Pointe, as well.